School Name

 University and college destinations

-In the past five years students have matriculated at all eight Ivy League universities.
+In the past five years students have matriculated at all eight Ivy League universities, as well as at highly regarded scientific colleges, such as the California Institute of Technology and Massachusetts Institute of Technology.

 Head teacher